aiden506/Unscript_Hackathon/README.md

 # Unscript_Hackathon
-This repository is for the Unscript rookies hackathon, AI ML domain.
+This repository is for the Unscript rookies hackathon, AI ML domain and our team name is Runtime Terror.